-- Excluded companies identified as not having sustainable business practices.
-This was achieved through a set of exclusions, which identify controversial business activities and ESG laggards i.e. companies rated poorly based on their management of ESG risks within their business.
+- Targeted at least a 15% reduction of the benchmark investable universe by excluding companies identified as not having sustainable business practices.
+This was achieved through a set of exclusions, which identified controversial business activities and ESG laggards i.e. companies rated poorly based on their management of ESG risks within their business